pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 - [`delay!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.delay!):  suspend and get reactivated (by the clock) at/after a given time,
 - [`wait!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.wait!):  suspend and get reactivated after a given condition becomes true,
 - [`now!`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.now!):  transfer IO-operations to the clock,
-- [`take!`](https://docs.julialang.org/en/v1/base/parallel/#Base.take!-Tuple{Channel}): take an item from a channel or wait until it becomes available,
+- [`take!`](https://docs.julialang.org/en/v1/base/parallel/#Base.take!-Tuple{Channel}): take an item from a channel or block until it becomes available,
-- [`put!`](https://docs.julialang.org/en/v1/base/parallel/#Base.put!-Tuple{Channel,Any}): put something into a channel or wait if it is full until it becomes available.
+- [`put!`](https://docs.julialang.org/en/v1/base/parallel/#Base.put!-Tuple{Channel,Any}): put something into a channel or block if it is full until it becomes available.

+The first three commands: `delay`, `wait` and `now` create events on the clock's timeline and are handled by its event scheduler.
+The blocking commands should only be used in an asynchronous task and never within the main process [^1].

 The following code example defines two processes: